Agboolafeyiemi/Place-Finder/README.md

 This project was bootstrapped with [Create React App]

-Start the project on yout local
+Start the project on your local

 ### `yarn start`